BenjaminSauder/EdgeFlow/README.md

 ## Set edge linear

 As already mentioned this is basically two tools in one.
-The first case is if you just select regular edge loops
+The first case is if you just select regular edge loops.
+After running the operator each loop should be linear from start to end point.
+The spacing of all the other points can either be spaced evenly, or projected from the original distances.

 ![Set_Linear_Demo2](https://github.com/BenjaminSauder/EdgeFlow/blob/master/docs/Set_Linear_Demo2.jpg)